Call Your Members of Congress

 - Be specific about what it is you are asking the legislator to do (tie your message to a piece of legislation – e.g. put the bill number in the subject line of an email message).

-- Back up your information with data or research summaries (if they are available), and illustrate why you care about the issue by including a short personal story or anecdote.
+- Back up your ask with data or research summaries (if they are available), and/or illustrate why you care about the issue by including a short personal story or anecdote.

 - Let them know that you are a constituent – and, if applicable, a farmer.
 Legislators are most interested in hearing from their voters back home.